Are You Getting the Most Value From Your HubSpot Subscription? The HubSpot Admin Accelerator program is designed to optimize your HubSpot investment.

 An Eye for Automation Opportunities

-Every inbound marketing campaign has lots of moving parts, and managing them all manually can be impossible, especially because so many elements are very time-sensitive.
+Every inbound marketing campaign has many moving parts, and managing them all manually can be impossible, especially because so many elements are very time-sensitive.

 Consider the timeframe for following up with a new lead, for instance.
 A recent lead management study showed that reps who waited ten or more minutes to follow up with leads saw an incredible 400% decrease in their success rate.
-If that lead reaches out overnight or on the weekend, the opportunity could be long-lost by the time your team returns to the office.
+If that lead reaches out overnight or on the weekend, the opportunity could be long-lost when your team returns to the office.

 Luckily, automation can happen anytime, all the time.
-And over the years, HubSpot has made it even easier to automate marketing and sales activities.
+And over the years, HubSpot has made automating marketing and sales activities even easier.
 As a result, HubSpot partner agencies quickly identify automation opportunities and streamline your marketing processes.
 Even if you're not using HubSpot, your company benefits from working with a partner committed to optimizing your process using whatever tools you have available.

 Proven Expertise and Industry-Leading Credentials

 Becoming a HubSpot partner agency isn't a cakewalk!
-Partner agencies must demonstrate expertise not only in HubSpot software from the HubSpot Marketing Hub to the HubSpot Operations Hub but also in the HubSpot inbound methodology.
+Partner agencies must demonstrate expertise in HubSpot software from the HubSpot Marketing Hub, Sales Hub, Service Hub to the HubSpot Operations Hub and in the HubSpot inbound methodology.
 Individual team members must also earn and maintain various certifications in the field.

 Some agencies go above and beyond HubSpot's requirements, as well.
-For instance, at Aspiration Marketing, we require all our content marketers to maintain at least six HubSpot certifications, most of which must be renewed annually.
+For instance, at Aspiration Marketing, as an accredited HubSpot partner, we require all our content marketers and HubSpot Certified Trainers to maintain at least six HubSpot certifications, most of which must be renewed annually.

 How to Choose the Right Partner Agency

-It's not marriage, but your relationship with a marketing agency can be a long, fruitful partnership.
-So it's certainly not a decision to make without due consideration.
-As you evaluate different agencies, be sure to consider these important factors:
+It's not marriage; your relationship with a marketing agency can be a long, fruitful partnership.
+So, it's certainly not a decision to make without due consideration.
+As you evaluate different agencies, be sure to consider these critical factors:

 Scope: Exactly what services are you looking for?
 Suppose you're seeking a one-stop shop for all your marketing needs.
 In that case, you'll probably need a different agency than someone interested in support for a very specialized marketing domain (such as blogging or social media management).

 Relevant expertise: Startups have very different marketing needs than mid-market companies do.
 Likewise, a SaaS business and a law firm won't have the exact marketing requirements.
 Look for an agency with demonstrated expertise in your industry and businesses of a similar size.
 Geography also matters.
-If your customers and clients are in Europe, for example, you'll want an agency that's well-versed in navigating GDPR laws and other region-specific regulations.
+For example, if your customers and clients are in Europe, you'll want an agency well-versed in navigating GDPR laws and other region-specific regulations.

 Technical know-how: Your company has its own technology "ecosystem," which includes everything from your website to your email system.
 Your agency should be able to navigate this landscape, maximizing the tools you're already using and offering insight on how you could improve your ecosystem to support marketing and sales better.

 Cultural fit: What are your company's values?
-While that might seem irrelevant here, choosing an agency with similar values will make for a better relationship.
+While that might seem irrelevant here, choosing an agency with similar values will create a better relationship.
 If you're in a jeans-and-hoodie office with a more casual, accessible communication style, look for an agency with a similar vibe.

-Managerial style: We're a pretty collaborative crowd at Aspiration Marketing, and we've found that the best partnerships are with clients who share the same management style.
-Take some time to understand what management style will work best with your team, and seek an agency that embraces that style.
+Managerial style: We're a collaborative crowd at Aspiration Marketing, and we've found that the best partnerships are with clients with the same management style.
+Take time to understand what management style will work best with your team, and seek an agency that embraces that style.